Home Recording Studio Chair On A BudgetPedals At Dawn

 If you’ve found a great home recording studio chair on a budget, leave a comment, as I’m sure others are still hunting for their perfect chair.

-Update: I’ve had the chair for just over a week now, and with intermittent use I can already notice the seat doesn’t feel too firm anymore.
-I even worked from home for a day and never gave the seat a second thought after an average 7.5hr use.
+Update: I’ve had the chair for just over a week now, and with intermittent use, I can already notice the seat doesn’t feel too firm anymore.
+I even worked from home for a day and never gave the seat a second thought after an average of 7.5 hours of use.
 It’s currently winter in the UK, so the mesh seat is a little colder because there is nothing to retain heat, but this will be great in summer.
 So yeah, I’m still pleased with my purchase.